 Torres begins his assessment by asking questions—“Where are we at today?”, “Did your team win the last game?”—from the SCAT5, the fifth iteration of the Sport Concussion Assessment Tool.

-“There’s just not amazing science in the field in general…so you have to decide which not-so-great science are you going to follow.”
 The test is designed for assessment during an in-game experience and, Torres admits, a little silly in a clinical setting.
 But he adapts the questions to a non-game setting to assess a cognitive baseline; rather than ask what the score of the game is, he’ll ask if what the weather is like, or what a person had for breakfast.
 He uses the SCAT5 framework to measure the value of a person’s cognitive function when he first sees them, to establish a baseline against which future progress can be measured.

 After the SCAT5, he runs more cognitive tests, tests to measure balance, and asks questions to assess the patient’s quality and quantity of sleep.
 He’ll have the patient follow the point of a pen with their eyes to evaluate how well they’re seeing and orienting to the space and environment.
 Lastly, he orders imaging tests of the brain and nervous system, and physical exams to rule out any structural damage.